toastdevv/toastdevv/README.md

 # Greetings! 👋 I'm Rayane Benamre, a dedicated **full-stack web developer**.

 🚀 Specializing in technologies like the MERN stack, NextJS, and SvelteKit, I focus on crafting efficient solutions.
-For styling, I prefer using TailwindCSS, and I employ the Prisma ORM for robust database queries.
+For styling, I prefer using TailwindCSS, and I employ Drizzle or Prisma for robust database queries.

 🤖 Beyond web development, I also engage in Discord bot development and occasional mobile app projects.